mapcrafter/mapcrafter/docs/logging.rst

     type = syslog
     verbosity = INFO

-As you can see, every log section (prefixed with ``log:``) configures one log sink.
+Every log section (prefixed with ``log:``) configures one log sink.
+You can configure the logging facility with those log sections in the global logging configuration file, but you can also use those log sections in the normal render configuration files.
+The log sections in the normal render configuration files are used after the ones in the global logging configuration file, so you can use them to overwrite the global logging configuration.

-The names of the sections are not relevant, you specify the type of the log sink with the ``type`` options.
+The names of the log sections are not relevant because you specify the type of the log sink with the ``type`` option.
+An exception of this are file log sinks.
+You should make sure that you do not use the same section name for file log sinks multiple times because they are used for internal representation.

 Available options
 =================